Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Conventions, notations

-On phase space we write $\{ \cdot , \cdot \}$ for the Poisson bracket on the 14D phase space $\mcM$ , and $\{ \cdot , \cdot \}^{\mcP}$ for the Dirac bracket on the 10D physical space $\mcP$.
+On phase space we write $\{ \cdot , \cdot \}$ for the Poisson bracket on the 14D phase space $\mcM$, and $\{ \cdot , \cdot \}^{\mcP}$ for the Dirac bracket on the 10D physical space $\mcP$.
 We use RHS and LHS as shorthands for right-hand side and left-hand side, respectively.
+A table for other frequently used symbols, description and references is given in Table.~\ref{Table}.